artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ## Nuke version, topdown & classic rendering

 ## Conclusions

+The initial tests of showed us that using Stamps in our Nukescripts might be a good way to organise the assets because of the potential efficiency gains to be had from not duplicating Read nodes.

+However, as script compexity grew, those advantages were reduced to the point of not being relevant.
+Stamps added to script bloat and broke concatenation.

+What turns out to be more important than reducing Read node count is managing what data is being processed by Nuke.
+By mananging the bounding box, render times were brought down X percent.
+All Stamps give us are some hidden inputs and the appearance of organization.

 See you in Part 2, when we take a look at what happens when Stamps are put into production and why the appearance of organization is not organization.
 Until then, let's take another look at that Stamps spiral....